 - Reminder: your application will be scored by at least 3 independent reviewers who are experts in the category for which you have applied - You will receive written feedback on your application; please note this will not be until after the review process is completed.
 Feedback will consist of comments from the reviewers, based on how they understood your application.
-We will NOT publish NOR discuss the scores, with anyone beyond the reviewer panel - We will be basing our score solely on the information and evidence you provide, rather than that published elsewhere - The sections of our application are based on the Framework for Business Agility - Successful applicants will be invited to speak at the Agile Business Conference 17th & 18th April 2024. - You can apply as an enterprise, an organisation, a business unit, a department, or any part of an organisation.
-Ensure that all evidence relates to the part of the organisation for which you are applying.
+We will NOT publish NOR discuss the scores, with anyone beyond the reviewer panel - We will be basing our score solely on the information provided in your application, we will not take other information, public or private, into account - Scoring format each of our criteria will be scored 0-5 (which will be multiplied by 2) and will have a second score of 0-2 based on evidence you provide to support your stories for each of the criteria - The basis for review will be the Framework for Business Agility, on which this application form is based - Should you be successful in being selected, you will be invited to speak at the Agile Business Awards Conference in April 2024.
+In that instance, we will ask for information on who will be delivering your talk and reserve the right to explore that person's ability to present.
+We may request links for previous talks and speaker experience - You can apply as an enterprise, an organisation, a business unit, a department, or any part of an organisation providing value to customers, people and the ecosystem.
+You should ensure that all evidence you provide relates to the part of the organisation for which you are applying.
 So, if you are applying for the French Business unit of an international business, all evidence will relate to the French business unit, and not to the German business unit - We will not accept applications from consultancy organisations (but consultancy organisations are invited to help their clients with an application)